wchiquito/jj-for-everyone.github.io/src/introduction.md

 I will assume you're using version control for software development, but it can be used for other things as well.
 For example, authoring professionally formatted documents with tools like [Typst](https://typst.app/).
-The source of this book is stored in version control too!
+The source of this tutorial is stored in version control too!

 What these scenarios have in common is that a large body of work (mostly in the form of text) is slowly being expanded and improved over time.
 You don't want to lose any of it and you want to be able to go back to previous states of your work.